Spain's World Cup 2022 Standings

 Spain's World Cup History

-Spain are one of just eight teams to have lifted one of the world's most famous trophies, doing so for the first and only time at the 2010 World Cup in South Africa.
+Spain is one of just eight teams to have lifted one of the world's most famous trophies, doing so for the first and only time at the 2010 World Cup in South Africa.
 The victory came during the nation's best ever spell and was sandwiched between consecutive European Championships - one in 2008 and one in 2012.
 This remarkable feat stands alone, and it is hard to see it happening again considering how competitive the UEFA confederation is.

 Spain then qualified for the 1978 World Cup in Argentina and has been present at every tournament since, although have not made it to the semi-final stage aside from in their championship year.
 2014 perhaps summed up the country's varied fortunes as they departed the tournament at the group stage once more, losing out to Chile and the Netherlands and missing out on a rare opportunity to win consecutive World Cups.